-With time, people have become extremely conscious about their health and general well-being.
+With time, people have become extremely conscious of their health and general well-being.
 So much that they have started eliminating certain products and substances from their diets in order to improve their health and live a better life.
-One of these rather dangerous substances is that of Gluten, which is typically found in wheat grains, rye, barley, etc. It is a collective term referring to a collection of two protein groups - Gliadin and Glutenin.
-Gluten is responsible for causing the desired elasticity in dough and is hence, found in most kinds of breads and similar products.
-Recent researches and case studies have shown that gluten indeed has a number of ill effects on the human body.
-This has led to an exponential rise in popularity of gluten-free diets, with more and more proportion of people opting for it!
+One of these rather dangerous substances is that of gluten, which is typically found in wheat grains, rye, barley, etc. It is a collective term referring to a collection of two protein groups - gliadin and glutenin.
+Gluten is responsible for causing the desired elasticity in dough and is hence, found in most bread products, specifically those with wheat.
+Recent research and case studies show that gluten can indeed cause a variety of negative effects.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.